 A third method is to burn.
 A native perennial seed producer said that prairie seeds like to germinate on burned sites.
-I don’t have experience with controlled burns and I imagined the consequences of an uncontrolled burn, for example, burning stuff I didn’t want to burn--like our young trees.
+I don’t have experience with controlled burns and I imagined the consequences of an uncontrolled burn, for example, burning stuff I didn’t want to burn–like our young trees.

-I made a plan--from borrowed ideas and parts I just made up.
+I made a plan–from borrowed ideas and parts I just made up.
 Because there was so much corn stubble I disked the whole field once after the trees were planted.
 (A smarter farmer than I would have disked it before planting the trees, but I didn’t think of it in that order.)

+The cover crops didn’t winter kill.
+Or maybe they did, but they reseeded the following season (2015).
+But I think that was OK.
+There were roots in the ground.
+In fall of 2015 I decided to just go for it.
 I ordered a high-diversity (lots of different species) short-grass seed mix from Prairie Moon Nursery.
 In November I planted it using my multi-purpose seeder pulled by my tractor.
 The planter, has two heavy wheels with steel fingers sticking out to roughen up the soil and make ¾-inch depressions into which some of the seeds can fall.
 Another wheel follows to tamp the soil down.

 By late spring of 2017 there was cause for optimism.
 There were more native-looking plants, defined as plants that don’t look like familiar weeds.
-Later the entirety of the planted acres was awash in yellow black-eyed susans.
+Later the entirety of the planted acres were awash in yellow black-eyed susans.
 We, meaning Kelly, again mowed it a few times.
 These maintenance mowings are touted by Prairie Moon and other experts we talked to.
 The mowing cuts the annuals before they go to seed and gives the slower-growing perennials a chance to get established.